Artuqids: History

 The Artuqid dynasty remained in nominal command of al-Jazira, but their power declined under Ayyubid rule.
 The Hasankeyf branch conquered Diyarbakır in 1198 and its center was moved here, but was demolished by the Ayyubids in 1231 when it attempted to form an alliance with the Seljuks.
-The Harput branch was destroyed by the Sultanate of Rum due to following a slippery policy between the Ayyubids and Seljuqs.
-The Mardin branch survived for longer, but as a vassal of the Ayyubids, Sultanate of Rûm, Il-Khanate and the Timurids.
-The Kara Koyunlu captured Mardin and finally put an end to Artuqid rule in 1409.
+The Harput branch was destroyed by the Sultanate of Rum due to following a slippery policy between the Ayyubids and Seljuks.
+The Mardin branch survived for longer, but as a vassal of the Ayyubids, Sultanate of Rûm, Il-Khanate, Timurids and the Qara Qoyunlu.
+Qara Arslan (r.1260–1292), ruler of Mardin, submitted to the Mongol Hulegu.
+Qara Qoyunlu ruler Qara Mahammad invaded Mardin in 1384 and received the submission of its Artuqid ruler Majd al-Din Isa Al-Zahir (1376-1407).
+From this point onwards, the Artuqids operated as a vassal state of the Qara Qoyunlu.
+The Qara Qoyunlu captured Mardin and finally put an end to Artuqid rule in 1409.